Content marketing works when done right – here’s why

 I’m guessing we’re probably not too fussed about the wrapping, but stylish is definitely a plus; we may not be bothered about how the gift is delivered, but on time and to the right place is essential.
 Most importantly, it’s what’s inside the package that counts: is it something we value, that’s right for us, chosen by someone we care about?

-Content marketing is all the rage, yet some commentators are already arguing that it has had its day.
+Content marketing works when it’s done right, yet some commentators are already arguing that it has had its day.
 This, of course, is nonsense – we’ve always cared about content; it’s just that we didn’t always call it that.
 Content is in books, newspapers and magazines, and in music, movies, paintings, theatre and dance, and also in advertising.
 Content is the substance of the message that we aim to convey – one that informs, entertains and inspires our audience – and intrinsic to the medium we use to communicate.

 The biggest lesson to learn is that content is not so much about us – our product, service or solution – as what our audience finds interesting, entertaining, informative and useful.
 However, it’s not just about attracting attention; it’s about holding that attention.
 So content has to be relevant.